Yasiru-99/ifrs16-lease-calculator/README.md

 Contributions, suggestions, and improvements are welcome.
 Feel free to fork the repository and submit a pull request.

 ## 📧 Contact
-For feedback or collaboration, connect via LinkedIn: https://www.linkedin.com/in/yenuka-yasiru-samarawickrama-a212a1185/ or raise an issue in this repository.
+For feedback or collaboration, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yenuka-yasiru-samarawickrama-a212a1185/) or raise an issue in this repository.